 They pause for a play while I make my way back to the beginning and hire a bike, meeting up at the Palau De Les Arts.

 After a quick look around, we follow the bike trail out to the beach through the city fringe, neither old, nor modern with a laid back vibe of everyday activity that no one is in a hurry to undertake.
 It is hot and windy.
-The expansive stretch of sand that we find as our destination is riddled with beach goers on sun lounges, towels flung over the back and bottles of lotion, sunglasses and beach toys abandoned for the sweet bliss of swimming, reading a book or taking a nap in the sun.
+We arrive at a wide stretch of sand filled with beachgoers lounging on sunbeds, towels draped over the backs and bottles of lotion, sunglasses and beach toys left behind as people enjoy swimming, reading or napping in the sun.

-The route back to the old town is somewhat less appealing as we round the city through this grungy, tired fringe where tourists generally do not stray with their tourist dollars (or Euros as the case may be).
-Nevertheless the ride along Av. de Blasco Ibáñez is pleasant and easy and we round out our ride with a detour through Jadins del Real a beautifully landscaped park anchored by a large fountain feature.
+The route back to the old town feels less appealing as we pass through a grungy, tired fringe of the city where tourists rarely spend their money (or Euros, as the case may be).
+Nevertheless, the ride along Av. de Blasco Ibáñez feels pleasant and easy.
+We finish our ride with a detour through Jardins del Real, a beautifully landscaped park anchored by a large fountain.
 There are tree lined walking paths, sculptures, flower beds and benches to sit and enjoy nature at her manicured finest.

 Once back in the city we return the bikes and do a quick circuit back through La Seu – gelato was promised!
 Then we circle back once more to farewell Valencia through the Torres de Serrans once more.